This is about Music, as it is with me.

-I wrote this page about 3 years and 55 days before the first decade of the Benefit.
+I wrote this page about 3 years and 115 days before the first decade of the Benefit.
 It took me less than an hour to write it up, more than a few days to add to it, delete from it or edit it for whatever reason, but it has seemed like millions of lifetimes before I could 'publish' it.
 I wanted to wait until August 22, 2014, though, as sort of a thank you page for everybody (here's a few of you!) on this very special day for me.
-Which actually isn't much more special than every day, because this is one of things I see first.
+Which actually isn't much more special than every day, because of this.

 So, after making a long story longer, all I can say is Thanks.
 You have definitely made your ways into my heart.
 Although you were already there.
 I do hope you have made it thru this barrage of text, links and image pop-ups.